Want to increase the oxygen in your blood cells? Then eat beetroot! Or, even better, don’t eat actual whole beetroot, just drink Organifi Red Juice!

 In the world of supergreens, a red juice powder stands out.i

-Organifi have a savvy approach to their marketing, they have built a community who are willing and able to buy into the brand and to try all their new innovations.
+Organifi have a savvy approach to their marketing, they have built a community that are willing and able to buy into the brand and to try all their new innovations.

 But my real concern with this blend is how little they have really included in it.